 We report revenues from two operating segments: Renewable Natural Gas and Renewable Electricity Generation.
 Corporate relates to additional discrete financial information for the corporate function; primarily used as a shared service center for maintaining functions such as executive, accounting, treasury, legal, human resources, tax, environmental, engineering, and other operations functions not otherwise allocated to a segment.
-As such, the corporate entity is not determined to be an operating segment but is discretely disclosed for purposes of reconciliation to the Company's consolidated financial statements
+As such, the corporate entity is not determined to be an operating segment but is discretely disclosed for purposes of reconciliation to the Company's consolidated financial statements.

 - Renewable Natural Gas Revenues: We record revenues from the production and sale of RNG and the generation and sale of the Environmental Attributes derived from RNG, such as RINs and LCFS credits.
 Our RNG revenues from Environmental Attributes are recorded net of a portion of Environmental Attributes shared with off-take counterparties as consideration for such counterparties using the RNG as a transportation fuel.
-We monetize a portion of our RNG production under fixed-price agreements which provide floor prices in excess of commodity indices. - Renewable Electricity Generation Revenues: We record revenues from the production and sale of Renewable Electricity and the generation and sale of the Environmental Attributes, such as RECs, derived from Renewable Electricity.
+We monetize a portion of our RNG production under fixed-price agreements which provide floor prices in excess of commodity indices.
+A decision to commit to sell an increased amount of RNG volumes into the voluntary market and not generate and sell separately Environmental Attributes could impact our future profitability. - Renewable Electricity Generation Revenues: We record revenues from the production and sale of Renewable Electricity and the generation and sale of the Environmental Attributes, such as RECs, derived from Renewable Electricity.
 All of our Renewable Electricity production is monetized under fixed-price PPAs from our existing operating projects. - Corporate Revenues: Corporate reports realized and unrealized gains or losses under our gas hedge programs.
-The Company has not entered into gas hedge programs as of March 31, 2023.
+The Company does not have any active gas hedge programs.
 Corporate also relates to additional discrete financial information for the corporate function; primarily used as a shared service center for maintaining functions such as executive, accounting, treasury, legal, human resources, tax, environmental, engineering and other operations functions not otherwise allocated to a segment.